Skip to Main Content

 Writing with Group Members or Co-Authors

 • Do any group members have ethical concerns about using GenAI, and if so, how will the group manage those concerns?
+Remember that people have the right to refuse to use AI.

-• If GenAI is to be used, what are its perceived drawbacks for the group?
+• What are the perceived drawbacks of using GenAI?
 In what contexts or specific tasks in the writing process should the group not use it?

 • What approaches will the group use to verify the accuracy and reliability of GenAI-produced outputs